rambasnet/Python-Fundamentals/labs/lists/pet/README.md

 $ git status
 ```

-- Check and make sure the files are actually pushed to your GitHub repo on github.com.
+- Check and make sure the files are actually pushed to your GitHub repo.
-NOTE: Do not add and commit to this lab folder after the due date as it may be considered late submission!